Deepith-07/Github-Examples/git-crash-course/Readme.md

 ## Push

-When we want to push a repo to our remote origin
+When we want to push a repo to our remote origin.

 ```
 git push